-A second charge mortgage means you can use any equity you have in your home as security against another loan.
-It means you will have two mortgages on your home.
+A second charge mortgage is a loan where you use the equity you have in your home as security.
+It basically means you’ll have two mortgages running on your home.

 Equity is the percentage of your property owned outright by you, which is the value of the home minus any mortgage owed on it.
 A second charge mortgage allows you to use equity in your home as security against another loan.

-To take out a second charge mortgage, you need to be a homeowner, but you don’t need to live in the property.
+You need to be a homeowner to take out a second charge mortgage, but you don’t need to live in the property.
 This means if you’re a landlord, then you may be able to use your rented property against your loan.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.